 What Happens Once Your Offer is Accepted

-Escrow begins once the contract is agreed upon and signed by all parties and your earnest money is deposited with an escrow agency, a neutral third party that will receive, hold, and ultimately distribute all funds associated with the transaction.
+Escrow begins once the contract is agreed upon and signed by all parties and your earnest money is deposited with an escrow agency.
+The escrow agency is a neutral third party that will receive, hold, and ultimately distribute all funds associated with the transaction.

 The escrow period is generally 30 to 45 days or more, but can be as little as 10 to 14 days on a cash purchase.
 As your Buyer’s Agent, I’ll coordinate all the activities for you, and keep you advised of your role each step of the way.
 Here’s what you can expect to occur during the escrow period: